harsh-ps-2003/pikachu/README.md

 * Make this BFT DHT privacy-preserving as well - [Add Query Privacy to Robust DHTs](https://arxiv.org/pdf/1107.1072) That would be cool :)
 * Sybil attacks could poison the network as nodes can join without authentication
+* Adding some testcontainer property tests would be cool!

 ### Disclaimer